-- 6 Mil Polyethylene not required over a vinyl, wood, or a wood product sub floor.
+- 6 Mil Polyethylene not required over a vinyl, wood, or a wood product subfloor.
 6 Mil Polyethylene required over concrete type subfloors on grade or below grade.
 Do not install over carpet.
-If installing over vinyl, ensures that the vinyl is secure to the sub floor.
-Do not install over perimeter glued vinyl.
-If installing over an existing wood floor, install the flooring at right angles to the wood floor.
+If installing over a wisting wood floor, install the flooring at right angles to the wood floor.
 Secure creaking and loose floorboards with screws.
-Do not install over wood flooring glued to a concrete sub floor. % of expansion space required at all vertical surfaces.
-Mote: Larger rooms require additional expansion space.
+Secure creaking and loose floorboards with screws.
+Do not install over wood flooring guled to a concrete subfloor. %\ of expansion space required at all vertical surfaces.
+Note: Larger rooms require additional expansion space.
 Add 1/16" to the width of the expansion space for every 3" the room extends beyond 25".
-Dimensions exceeding 40'in length or width it is recommended to use a T-Molding for proper expansion.
+Dimensions exceeding 40"in length or width it is recommended to use a T-Molding for proper expansion.